edisonrivera/Angular-Spring_Boot-Expenses/README.md

-## Angular & Spring Boot Expenses Dashborad 💹
+## Angular & Spring Boot Expenses Dashboard 💹

 The main function of this project is to record in the easiest way your **expenses** and **incomes** 💸📉.
 You can now easily manage your finances. 😁